A comparative study of data- and image- domain LSRTM under velocity-impedance parametrization: Numerical validation

 \subsection{2D Marmousi model}

-Let us first validate our implementation using 2D Marmousi model with variable density and velocity, as shown in Figure~\ref{fig:marmousi}a and \ref{fig:marmousi}b.
-The size of the model is $n_x\times n_z=767\times 251$, with the grid spacing $\Delta x=\Delta z=12$ m.
-The linearized inversion begins with a smoothed version of the true models, see Figure~\ref{fig:marmousi}d ande \ref{fig:marmousi}e.
-Since our data-domain LSRTM focuses on $V_p-I_p$ parametrization rather than the given parameters $V_p$ and $\rho$, the starting impedance is deduced by the product between $V_p$ and $\rho$, see Figure~\ref{fig:marmousi}c and \ref{fig:marmousi}f).
-We consider a surface acquisition: 55 shots in total are developed evenly at 5 m depth of the model.
-Each shot is associated with 1801 receivers with a separation of 5 m densely distributed at 10 m depth.
-The observed seismograms (Figure~\ref{fig:dat_0001}a) are modelled from the true model for 4000 time steps with temporal interval of 0.001 s, using a Ricker wavelet of peak frequency of 12 Hz as the source time function.
-A mask (Figure~\ref{fig:dat_0001}b) is designed to distinguish the near-offset reflections from direct waves and long-offset refractions.
-The first shot of the synthetic data modelled from the background medium is shown in Figure~\ref{fig:dat_0001}c, which are subtracted and then muted before the iterations of linearized inversion.
-The actual data used for data-domain LSRTM are the data residuals after applying the muting (Figure~\ref{fig:dat_0001}d).
+We first validate our implementation using the 2D Marmousi model with variable velocity and density, shown in Figure~\ref{fig:marmousi}a and ~\ref{fig:marmousi}b.
+The model dimensions are $n_x\times n_z=767\times 251$ with a grid spacing of $\Delta x=\Delta z=12$.
+Linearized inversion begins with smoothed versions of the true models (Figure~\ref{fig:marmousi}d and ~\ref{fig:marmousi}e).
+As our data-domain LSRTM employs $V_p-I_p$ parameterization rather than the provided $V_p$ and $\rho$, the starting impedance model (Figure~\ref{fig:marmousi}f) is derived by multiplying the smoothed $V_p$ and $\rho$ models (Figure~\ref{fig:marmousi}c).
+The acquisition geometry consists of 55 shots evenly distributed at a depth of 5 m.
+Each shot is recorded by 1801 receivers at a depth of 10 m with a 5 m spacing.